Yugabharathi91/SR-FLIPFLOP-USING-CASE/README.md

 # SR-FLIPFLOP-USING-CASE

+**NAME:YUGABHARATHI M**

+**REG NO:212224230314**

 **AIM:**

 To implement  SR flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**